-Answering the same question over and over is a struggle that most teachers face.
+English reference booklets have been a game-changer for me.
+Answering the same question over and over is a struggle that most middle and high school ELA teachers face.
 I can’t tell you the number of times in my career that I have had to define metaphor, explain the basic essay format, or help students understand theme (and the list goes on and on).

-I would laminate a copy of each and put it on my bookshelf so it can easily be accessed.
-Then, when we study a particular genre, I would print a black and white booklet for each student to have as a reference
+When we start a new unit or topic, I hand out the English reference booklets to my students.
+I laminate a copy of each and put it on my bookshelf so it can easily be accessed.
+Then, when we study a particular genre, I would print a black and white booklet for each student to have as a reference.

-If you’d like to try one of the booklets out for free, you can download the MLA Formatting Handbook (8th Ed.) by clicking the image below.
+If you’d like to try one of the booklets out for FREE, you can download the MLA Formatting Handbook (8th Ed.) by clicking here.

 *please note that signing up may reduce lesson planning time.